xhan97/inne/README.rst

     overcome these weaknesses, this paper shows that an alternative isolation mechanism is required and thus presents iNNE or isolation using Nearest Neighbor Ensemble.
-Although relying on nearest neighbors, iNNE runs significantly faster than the existing nearest neighbor–based methods such as the local outlier factor, especially in data sets having thousands of dimensions or millions of instances.
+Although relying on nearest neighbors, iNNE runs significantly faster than the existing nearest neighbor-based methods such as the local outlier factor, especially in data sets having thousands of dimensions or millions of instances.
 This is because the proposed method has linear time complexity and constant space